The Best Upper Back Stretches for Pain Relief (According to Physical Therapists)

 If you’re experiencing chronic pain in this area, you may want to consider physical therapy for upper back pain.
 If the pain just started or you’re looking to take preventative measures, stretching can certainly help.

-Here are five upper back stretches to help you decrease any pain or tension you’re experiencing in your upper back.
+Here are four upper back stretches to help you decrease any pain or tension you’re experiencing in your upper back.

 Come to your hands and knees.
 Your shoulders should be stacked over your wrists and hips over your knees.

 Take a breath in as you lift your sit bones towards the ceiling, your chest forward, and your shoulder blades back and down.
 Gaze slightly forward.

 As you exhale, press your palms into the ground and round your spine in the opposite direction.
 Shoulders press out and away from the spine.

 Lie on your right side with your knees bent and your arms extended out in front of you, palms together and knees stacked one on top of the other.

 If you need extra support in the neck, add a yoga block under your head.